-- 1. Adversely affects a term or condition of an individual's employment, education, living environment or participation in a University Program or Activity; or - 2.
-Is used as the basis for or a factor in decisions affecting that individual's employment, education, living environment or participation in a University Program or Activity; or - 3.
+- 1. Adversely affects a term or condition of an individual's employment, education, living environment or participation in a University activity; or - 2.
+Is used as the basis for or a factor in decisions affecting that individual's employment, education, living environment or participation in a University activity; or - 3.
 Constitutes Harassment, as defined below, by unreasonably interfering with an individual's employment, educational performance, on-campus living environment, or participation in a University Program or Activity.